Marilyn Wilson-Rutherford: The Honeys

-Early relationship with Wilson and Pet Sounds
+Early relationship with Wilson

 Marilyn began dating Brian Wilson when she was 15 and he was 21.
-They initially concealed their relationship from outsiders.
-Brian was closely acquainted with the Rovell family, and from 1963 to 1964, was allowed to make their home his primary residence.
-Gaines writes that the couple shared a bedroom, but slept in different beds, an arrangement that "didn't seem to raise any eyebrows at the Rovell household, although [her parents] were particularly moral and conservative".
-Inspired by a remark from Diane, Brian later wrote "Don't Hurt My Little Sister" about the affair.
-Gaines adds that, from the onset of the couple's relationship, it "was often unclear to outsiders exactly which sister Brian loved best", and Marilyn and Diane had "found themselves caught up in a benign competition" that persisted even after Marilyn had married Brian.
+They initially concealed their relationship, though her parents had no objections to it.
+Brian had been closely acquainted with the Rovell family and, from 1963 to 1964, was allowed to make their home his primary residence.
+The couple shared a bedroom, but slept in different beds.
+Inspired by a remark from Diane, Brian wrote "Don't Hurt My Little Sister" about the Rovell sisters and his treatment of Marilyn, released as an album track on The Beach Boys Today!
+(1965).

 In between her time spent recording and performing, Marilyn worked at a doughnut shop, and enrolled in Hollywood Professional School with Diane.
 Brian moved out of the Rovells' home in late 1964, after which Marilyn's relationship turned more serious.
 She recalled, "I had started falling in love with him.
 I knew he really liked me and I knew that he cared for me, but I didn't think he was in love with me."
-According to Gaines, some source report that Brian's family and friends "were strongly against Brian's involvement with a Jewish girl, and it took them years to appreciate Marilyn and her family".

 On November 1, 1964, Wilson and his bandmates embarked on their second overseas tour.
-He later recalled that immediately before boarding his flight, he had suspected that Marilyn had been in love with Mike Love.
-"By the way she was looking at him, I thought she was in love with Mike.
-I had a nervous breakdown over it."
+He recalled that immediately before boarding his flight, he had suspected that Marilyn had been in love with Mike Love and "had a nervous breakdown over it."
 In Marilyn's version of the events that day, she had overheard Brian and his cousin discussing how they were "going to have a blast" together on various escapades throughout the tour.
 Marilyn then remarked, "I hope you guys enjoy yourselves, because I'm going to have a good time too."
 During the subsequent flight, Wilson had a panic attack and sent two telegrams to Marilyn proposing that they marry.